chintanboghara/NestJs-Observability-Stack/README.md

    - With the Prometheus datasource configured, create a new dashboard visualization.
    - Select the `get_hello_calls` metric and save the visualization.
    - Now you can monitor how the metric changes over time in Grafana.

-## Conclusion

-This setup demonstrates a simple but effective monitoring solution for a production-like NestJS application.
-By integrating Prometheus and Grafana, you can gain real-time insights into your application's behavior, allowing you to proactively detect and resolve issues before they escalate.